daniel-satria/uber_lyf_price_prediction/README.md

 # uber_lyf_price_prediction

-This project is uber and lyf prediction using machine learning regression.
+This project is uber and lyft prediction using machine learning regression.
+The dataset is about uber & lyft user record in US.

 You can download the dataset [here](https://www.kaggle.com/datasets/brllrb/uber-and-lyft-dataset-boston-ma).